AvramRobert/nemesis/README.md

 Another JSON Library for Java.

-This one however emphasises the composition and dynamic manipulation of JSON structure.
+This one however emphasises the safe composition and dynamic manipulation of JSON structure.

-Contrary to most other java JSON libraries, _nemesis_ makes one view and manipulate JSON as a proper data structure, as opposed to something that should be coerced to some domain-object.
+Contrary to most other java JSON libraries, _nemesis_ makes one view and manipulate JSON as a proper data structure, as opposed to something that should be coerced to some domain-object. (_think Jackson JsonNode, but better_)

 It is, as such, somewhat of a nemesis to most other JSON libraries.